Vacuum cleaner: Constellation

-The Hoover Company marketed an unusual vacuum cleaner, called the Constellation, in the 1960s.
-The cylinder type lacked wheels, and instead the vacuum cleaner floated on its exhaust, operating as a hovercraft, although this is not true of the earliest models.
-They had a rotating hose with the intention being that the user would place the unit in the center of the room, and work around the cleaner.
-Introduced in 1954, they are collectible, and are easily identified by their spherical shape.
-But they remain an interesting machine; restored, they work well in homes with many hardwood floors.
+Introduced in 1954, The Hoover Company's Constellation was of the cylinder type and lacked wheels.
+Instead the vacuum cleaner floated on its exhaust, operating as a hovercraft, although that was not true of the earliest models, which had a rotating hose, the intention being that the user would place the unit in the center of the room, and work around the cleaner.

-The Constellations were changed and updated over the years until discontinued in 1975.
-These Constellations route all of the exhaust under the vacuum using a different airfoil.
-The updated design is quiet even by modern standards, particularly on carpet as it muffles the sound.
-These models float on carpet or bare floor—although on hard flooring, the exhaust air tends to scatter any fluff or debris around.
+The Constellation was changed and updated over the years until discontinued in 1975.
+Later Constellations routed all of the exhaust under the vacuum using an airfoil.
+The updated design was quiet even by modern standards, particularly on carpet, because it muffled the sound.
+Those models float on carpet or bare floor although, on hard flooring, the exhaust air tends to scatter any fluff or debris around.

-Hoover re-released an updated version of this later model Constellation in the US (model # S3341 in Pearl White and # S3345 in stainless steel).
-Changes include a HEPA filtration bag, a 12-amp motor, a turbine-powered brush roll, and a redesigned version of the handle.
-This same model was marketed in the UK under the Maytag brand as the Satellite because of licensing restrictions.
+Hoover re-released an updated version of the later-model Constellation in the US (model # S3341 in Pearl White and # S3345 in stainless steel).
+Changes included a HEPA filtration bag, a 12-amp motor, a turbine-powered brush roll, and a redesigned version of the handle.
+The same model was marketed in the UK under the Maytag brand, called the Satellite because of licensing restrictions.
 It was sold from 2006 to 2009.